PurpleIvy/writing-works/LILAC BOOK/Lilac Draft 0 - Full Chapters.md

 The elevator abruptly stopped, announcing that it had reached its final stop, and that everyone should get off.
 Lilac complied, following the crowd in front of her towards the cold stone of the origin of the Split.
 The very first buildings that would eventually because the enormous dense cluster of buildings on top of buildings on top of buildings that Lilac knew it to be.
 She hadn't studied a lot about the history of it, but she knew it was supposed to be very, very old.
 The architecture around her proved it even further, she hardly even recognised the materials used in some of the buildings as she walked down the street towards Eaesod's shop.
 She tried to keep her mind occupied, she couldn't afford to let the fire get much bigger, she wouldn't let it.
 The people passing by her had all sorts of different hairstyles and colours, many of them ones she had almost never seen before.
 Considering how many people had similar ones, however, she guessed that it was something to do with the Sunhour festival that she had missed earlier.
 She realised that she had completely missed the Sun while she was in Aureole, and chuckled to herself.
 People glanced at her following this, the occasional person staring a little too long for comfort at her eye, She looked down at her leg, and realised the Illustration drawn upon it by the Artists in the hospital was close to wearing off.
 She tried infuse all of her Ichor into it.
 It barely changed.
 She tried to hurry, using her cane to nudge people out of the way as she made her way towards Eaesod.
 It shouldn't be too far from her. *Hopefully*.
 The people moved around her cane, and she was able to stop nudging them for a bit.
 Her body was starting to ache a lot, however.
 Dragging her metallic leg around without it doing anything helpful in her movement was starting to take its toll, with her right leg feeling like it was about to explode, She decided she would wait and rest outside of Eaesod's shop.
 Would Eaesod let her rest inside the shop? *Probably not*, she thought to herself, remembering the last time she had visited and nearly broke the furniture in half.
 With the added weight of metal weighing her down, she would almost certain it would break in thirds this time.

+"Watch it!!"

+Lilac didn't respond to the man who bashed into her shoulder.
+The pain was non-existent anyway.
+She kept walking, not looking back.
+While she didn't see the man walking towards her, she realised almost immediately afterwards anyway, as he pushed her in the back, tripping her over onto the hard, and surprisingly cold, stone floor.